pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 the program finishes, the result is more easily shown to be correct in a functional program.
-A functional programming approach does *not* help analyzing whether the program finishes or takes forever or runs out of memory (except by way of more easily knowing the program doesn't start dealing with bogus data, which can also be a source of erratic evaluation order).
+A functional programming approach does *not* help analyzing whether the program finishes or takes forever or runs out of memory (except somewhat by way or more easily finding data correctness issues, since bogus data can also be a source of erratic evaluation order).
 It shouldn't hurt, either, but I'm not going to make claims here.
 In any case, it's definitely different, and the tooling to debug evaluation order in programs with lots of lazy